-Medium-High, detailed procedures, assessments and control measures required communication is very important: mobile phone, telephone or radio
+Medium-High, detailed procedures, assessments and control measures required

 The risk assessment should prescribe control measures to be implemented in order to eliminate/minimise the identified risks.
 For this category the lone working checklist should be completed.

 Such control measures may include: